-The Federal Highways Administration (FHWA) Funded TE Program Provides Opportunities for Arizona
+The Federal Highways Administration (FHWA) Funded TE Program Provides Opportunities for Arizona funding for projects that would enhance surface transportation sites across America.
+On

 The Intermodal Surface Transportation

 Efficiency Act of 1991 (ISTEA), signed into

 law by President Bush in December 1991,

 established a new vision for surface

 transportation in America.
 The goal of the

 legislation was to bring the nation's

 surface transportation system into the

 21st century.
 Part of this vision included